JanHerca/urantiapedia/output/wikijs/en/book/Zoroastrianism/The_Zend_Avesta_Part_3/Yasna_57.md

 3\.
 For his splendour and his glory, for his might, and the blow which smites with victory, I will worship him with the Yasna of the Yazads, with a Yasna loud intoned, him Obedience the blessed, with the consecrated waters, and the good Blessedness, the lofty, and Nairya-sangha, the stately; and may he draw near to us to aid us, he who smites with victory, Obedience the blessed!

 4\.
 We worship Sraosha, Obedience the blessed, and that lofty Lord who is Ahura Mazda Himself, Him who has attained the most to this our ritual, Him who has approached the nearest to us in our celebrations.
-And we worship all the words of Zarathu_s_tra, and all the deeds well done (for him), both those that have been done (in times gone by), <span id="p299">[<sup><small>p.
+And we worship all the words of Zarathu<i>s</i>tra, and all the deeds well done (for him), both those that have been done (in times gone by), <span id="p299">[<sup><small>p.
 299</small></sup>]</span> and those which are yet to be done (for him in times to come).

 ## II.